 I was never sure why I was his favorite though.
 Perhaps it was because I always bragged to my friends about the new Sailor Moon wand he bought me, or I wasn’t afraid to state out-loud the next toy I wanted, and he felt a sense of self-pride as a grandparent.
 Perhaps it was purely out of my being eldest, or because I was old enough to meet his request to massage his legs and shoulders (this is very common in Asia, I swear).
 Or maybe it’s because I just tried to impress him, and relatives in general, because even as an elementary schooler, I was already concerned with my self-image.

 I could go on forever about all the snippets of memories I had with him.
 Of how he brought me to all his favorite, exotic restaurants like the fried-eel place.
 Of how he took me to the amusement park with grandma and rode the Viking Boat ride, which should have been way too thrilling for a man of his age.
 Of how he bought me my first mp3 player and Gameboy color at Yongsan electronics (which has some questionable practices on pirated appliances but I’ll let that pass) but I had no idea how to operate any of them, leaving them to rot in my desk drawer.
-Or how he used to have a tiger hide rug which eyes glowed in the dark and almost made me pee myself when I was sleeping over at my grandparents’ place.
+Or how he used to have a tiger hide rug with glowing eyes in the dark which almost made me pee myself when I was sleeping over at my grandparents’ place.
 Or the most memorable of all, how he tried to teach me how to pee in the woods, but failed to realize that I don’t have a penis, and I peed all over my pants.

 Grandpa was a big man.
 Both physically and in his presence.
 He was much taller than an average Asian man of his age (Or was it because I was a small child?), with a wide, almost balding head and large, thick frame.
 He had narrow eyes but a broad mouth that only turned up and down in the corners to indicate any emotion.